Ednaordinary/dns-enum/README.md

 This script tries every permutation of A-Z and 0-9 through a DNS server.
 Please note the following limitations:

 - Only A records are tried
-- It is rather slow, even in rust, as the runtime increases times 37 for each character in the subdomain permutation
+- It is rather slow, even in rust, as the runtime increases times 37 for each character in the subdomain permutation.
+I have also only gotten up to 3.8 Gbps with 10 processes.
 - The DNS server may at any time decide it is being attacked
 - It requires at least 3 threads per process (this is not normally an issue)
 - It does not exit after completing enumeration, and must be manually killed